-- 173 given by (1), we now turn to case studies of the development of medicanes, polar lows, a - subtropical cyclone, and a Kona storm, showing that the dynamic and thermodynamic pathways - are similar.
-Specifically, each case developed after the formation of a deep, cold-core cut-off - 176 cyclone in the upper troposphere that often resulted from a Rossby wave breaking event.
-The - 177 lifting of the tropospheric air in response to the developing potential vorticity anomaly near the - tropopause created a deep, cold, and presumably humid column.
-The deep cold air over bodies of relatively warmer water substantially elevates potential intensity, while its high relative - 180 humidity discourages evaporatively driven convective downdrafts, which tamp down the needed - 181 increase in boundary layer enthalpy.
-Low vertical wind shear near the core of the cutoff cyclone, - 182 coupled with high potential intensity and humidity, provide an ideal embryo for tropical cyclone- - 183 like development. - 184 In what follows we focus on the cutoff cyclone evolution and the development of modified - potential intensity.
-In a particular case, we compare reanalysis column water vapor to that - 186 estimated from satellite measurements.
-The differences between these are significant enough - to cast some doubt on the quality of reanalyzed water vapor associated with the small-scale - 188 cyclop developments, thus we do not focus on water vapor even though it is known to be - 189 important for intensification of tropical cyclones. - 190 We also examined, but do not show here, several cases of Australian East Coast Lows (Holland - 191 et al., 1987).
-Owing to the East Australian Current, the climatological potential intensity is - 192 substantial off the southeast coast of Australia, and the cyclop developments we analyzed - 193 behaved more like classical tropical transitions, with little or no role of the synoptic scale - dynamics in enhancing the existing potential intensity.
-We suspect that there may be other - 195 cases in which the latter process was important, but did not conduct a search for such cases.
-It - 196 is clear that in many of these cases surface heat fluxes were important in driving the cyclone - 197 (Cavicchia et al., 2019).
-We also examined a small number of subtropical cyclones that - developed in the South Atlantic, but as with the Australian cases, they resembled classical - tropical transitions, though again we suspect there may be cyclop cases there as well. - As with tropical cyclones, there are variations on the theme of cyclops, and we explore these in the closing sections. - 202
+Armed with the conceptual cyclop model developed in section 1 and modified potential intensity given by (1), we now turn to case studies of the development of medicanes, polar lows, a subtropical cyclone, and a Kona Storm, showing that the dynamic and thermodynamic pathways are similar.
+Specifically, each case developed after the formation of a deep, cold-core cut-off cyclone in the upper troposphere that often resulted from a Rossby wave breaking event.
+The lifting of the tropospheric air in response to the developing potential vorticity anomaly near the tropopause created a deep, cold, and presumably humid column.
+The deep cold air over bodies of water substantially elevates potential intensity, while its high relative humidity discourages evaporatively driven convective downdrafts, which tamp down the needed increase in boundary layer enthalpy.
+Low shear near the core of the cutoff cyclone, coupled with high potential intensity and humidity, provide an ideal embryo for tropical cyclone development.

+In what follows we focus on the cutoff cyclone evolution and the development of modified potential intensity.
+In a particular case, we compare reanalysis column water vapor to that estimated from satellite measurements.
+The differences between these are significant enough to cast some doubt on the quality of reanalyzed water vapor associated with the small-scale cyclop developments, thus we do not focus on water vapor even through it is known to be important for intensification of tropical cyclones.

+We also examined, but do not show here, several cases of Australian east coast cyclones.
+Owing to the east Australian Current, the climatological potential intensity is substantial off the southeast coast of Australia, and the developments we analyzed behaved more like classical tropical transitions, with little or no role of the synoptic scale dynamics in enhancing the existing potential intensity.
+We suspect that there may be other cases in which the latter process was important, but did not conduct a search for such cases.

+Yet, as is the case with tropical cyclones, there are variations on the theme, and we explore these in the closing sections.

-203 3.
-Case Studies
+3. Case Studies

-204 3.1 Medicane Celano of January, 1995
+a.
+Medicane of January, 1995

-205 On average, 1.5 medicanes are observed annually in the Mediterranean (Cavicchia et al., 2014;

-Nastos et al., 2018; Romero and Emanuel, 2013; Zhang et al., 2021) and, more rarely, similar storms are observed over the Black Sea (Yarovaya et al., 2008).
-We begin with a system, imagery in Figure 2.

-208 Medicane Celeno, that reached maturity on 16 January, 1995, shown in infrared satellite
+On average, 1.5 medicanes are observed annually in the Mediterranean (Cavicchia et al. 2014; Romero and Emanuel 2013; Nastos et al. 2018; Zhang et al. 2021) and, more rarely, similar storms are observed over the Black Sea (Yarovaya et al. 2008).
+We begin with a system, Medicane Celeno, that reached maturity on 16 January, 1995, shown in infrared satellite imagery in Figure 2.

-211 Figure 2: Infrared satellite image of Medicane Celeno in the central Mediterranean, at 09:06 UTC 16 January 1995.
+Figure 2: Infrared satellite image of Medicane Celeno in the central Mediterranean, at 09:06 UTC 16 January 1995.

-Figure 3: Track of the surface center of the cyclone between 03:00 UTC on January 15 and 06:00 on January 18, 215 1995, derived from satellite images (Pytharoulis et al., 1999)
+Figure 3: Track of the surface center of the cyclone between 03:00 UTC on January 15 and 06:00 on January 18, 1995, derived from satellite images.

-216 Figure 3 shows the track of the surface center of the cyclone, which developed between Greece

-217 and Sicily and made landfall in Libya.
-A detailed description of this medicane is provided by

-218 Pytharoulis et al. (1999).
+Figure 3 shows the track of the surface center of the cyclone, which developed between Greece and Sicily and made landfall in Libya.
+A detailed description of this medicane is provided by Pytharoulis et al. (1999).